veggiespam/ImageLocationScanner/README.md

 [www.veggiespam.com/ils/](http://www.veggiespam.com/ils/) .

-This software finds the GPS information inside of Exif tags, IPTC codes, and proprietary Panasonic/Lumix codes.
-Then, the Image Location Scanner flags the findings in the
+This software finds the GPS information inside of Exif tags, IPTC codes, and proprietary camera codes.
+Then, the Image Location & Privacy Scanner flags the findings in the
 Burp Scanner or ZAP Alerts list as an information message.
 It would be up to the auditor to determine if location exposure is truly a security